yannickycpan/oxford-engs-AIML-cwm/index.md

 **Email: yangchen.eng.ox@gmail.com**.
 Please make sure the files are named correctly as specified above.

-Choose three exercise files in total to submit, at least one of them should be from optimization part.

 **Email subject line**: Firstname-Lastname-CWMweek7

 Please include the **links** to access your file in your email, so make sure your file is authorized to view for anyone with the link.

+I will announce what to submit later.

 ### Attendance

-At the end of each day, before leaving, please ask the instructor or TAs to review your completed exercises.
-After that, please sign the attendance sheet.
+At the end of each day, before leaving, please sign the attendance sheet.

 **Assignments should be completed individually, however, discussion is encouraged.**